xuy/pyipopt/README.md

 PyIpopt links to Ipopt's C library.
 If that library is not available PyIpopt will fail during module initialization.
-To check the availability of this library, you can go to
-	$IPOPT_DIR/Ipopt/examples/hs071_c/
-and issue $make to ensure you can compile and run the toy example supplied by Ipopt.
+To check the availability of this library, you can go to `$IPOPT_DIR/Ipopt/examples/hs071_c/` and issue `make` to ensure you can compile and run the toy example supplied by Ipopt.

 ### Miscellaneous problems